MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

 > If you're using Mac, device control can control access to removable media based on the APFS encryption state.
 See **[Device Control for macOS](mac-device-control-overview.md)**.

 ## Control access to printers

+You can control access to printers by using printer installation restrictions, device control policies for printing, or Endpoint DLP.

 ### Printer installation restrictions